ocampb/untitledDogGame/README.md

 Python Terminal Game

 ## Overview:
-Untitled Dog Game is a "choose your own adventure" style game to help your pet dog dig a hole in the backyard to visit a dog friend.
+Untitled Dog Game is a "choose your own adventure" style game to help your pet dog dig a hole in the backyard to visit a friend.

 ## How to Play:
 - clone my `untitledDogGame` repository